Energy Jobs in Canada – Hydro Jobs

 There is a wide variety of jobs available in the hydropower sector.
 The industry requires the expertise of numerous professional, trained in a significant number of disciplines.
-Mechanical and electrical engineers, environmental scientists, technicians, resource managers, reservoir managers and developers are needed as are wildlife habitat specialists, biologists, ecologists and hydrologists (Green Jobs).
+Mechanical and electrical engineers, environmental scientists, technicians, resource managers, reservoir managers and developers are employed by hydro generation companies as are wildlife habitat specialists, biologists, ecologists and hydrologists (Green Jobs).

 If an individual is trained as a biologist, scientist, hydrologist, management or as a developer, their education and skill set may translate well to the hydropower sector.
 To determine whether or not a person qualifies for any of the above positions, a simple comparison of their credentials with the ones required for the job will determine this.
 Most companies will include the available job’s requirements in their job listings.